NU394-S2024TTh/tribe-a/README.md

 # Streamlytics.AI

 ## Project Overview
 A dynamic web application designed for internet advertising agencies, offering comprehensive tools to analyze viewer sentiments and comments on major streaming services like Paramount+.
 The application provides functionalities for tracking viewer engagement, summarizing sentiments, and viewing historical trends to optimize advertising strategies.
-Key features include:
+Key features include:a

 ### Key Features